 My technique is inspired by the example of the ukiyo-e and shin hanga prints of Japan.
 I love the process of making these prints: the way pictorial simplicity is encouraged, the way an image is separated into parts and put back together, the way the translucent colors blend and juxtapose, the way the wood interacts with the paper.

 My imagery is mostly from around New England: Vermont, New Hampshire, and the coast of Maine.
-My printmaking work is motivated by a desire to develop better visual understanding and open up eyes, yours and mine.
+My printmaking work is motivated by a desire to develop better visual understanding.
 I am fascinated by how art can change the way we see our world.